 The frame of the CSP-1 press is machined from steel.
 Consequently, it is considerably smaller than cast iron presses with less than a fifth of its power and one third of its strength (or less).

-An optional floor stand (CSP-S) and a foot-high steel bench stand (CSP-B) are offered to put the press at a comfortable level for long production runs.
+An optional floor stand (CSP-S) is offered to put the press at a comfortable level for long production runs.
 It can also be mounted directly to the top of your reloading bench.
 The press comes with a floating punch holder for the external (top) punch, a reloading adapter to hold RCBS shell holders with a spring/ball bearing detent, a primer catcher tray that slips over the ram and catches spent primers when the press is used for reloading, and instruction book.
 Any type -M, type -S or type -R die can be used in this press.
 When possible, it is better to use the type -S (for strength).

 With a 2-inch, 4-inch and 6-inch triple stroke, the Mega Mite (CSP-2)